The study of histology is to understand the microanatomy of cells, tissues, and organs and also to learn about their functions in structural terms.

 A. Quick freezing: It is most important that the tissue be frozen quickly, preserving enzyme activity and antigenicity as close to in-vivo as possible.
 Freeze artifacts may be introduced during the freezing process if the sample is frozen too slowly.
 The ice crystal formation size and amount is directly proportional to the speed of freezing.
 These artifacts can be seen as holes when thawed and are quite evident microscopically.

 1. Cryogens: There are many methods of freezing sample for cryosectioning.
 Often the tissues are frozed in the cryostat itself.
 A precooled isopentane bath is also used routinely.
-My preference for freezing tissue (surrounded by a commercial embedding compound) is placed directly into liquid nitrogen.
-LN2 is about -195 degrees Celsius and will cause a gas bubble to form if tissue is placed directly into it.
-This gas layer will impede freezing causing artifacts if not surrounded by media.
+For freezing tissue surrounded by a commercial embedding compound, direct immersion into liquid nitrogen (LN2) is preferred.
+LN2 is at about -195 degrees Celsius, and will cause a gas bubble to form if tissue is placed directly into it.
+This gas layer will impede freezing causing artifacts if not surrounded by embedding compound.

 2. Cryoprotectants: To aid in the assurance that ice crystals do not form, a cryoprotectant is sometimes employed.
 Some common ones are 25-30% sucrose, glycerol and PVP.